ivooo369/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-I made this project during the Foundation part ot The Odin Project curricilum.
+I made this project during the Foundation part ot The Odin Project curriculum.
 It is something like a sketchpad with some cool features.

 ## Features: